 We review compensation annually for all employees, including our executives.
 In setting executive base salaries and bonuses and granting equity incentive awards, we consider compensation for comparable positions in the market, the historical compensation levels of our executives, individual performance as compared to our expectations and objectives, our desire to motivate our employees to achieve short- and long-term results that are in the best interests of our stockholders, and a long-term commitment to our company.
 We do not target a specific competitive position or a specific mix of compensation among base salary, bonus or long-term incentives.
-The compensation committee of our board of directors has historically determined our executives' compensation.
-Our compensation committee typically reviews and discusses management's proposed compensation with the chief

-(2) The amounts reflect the full grant date fair value for awards granted during 2013 and 2014, respectively.
+(2) The amounts reflect the full grant date fair value for awards granted during 2013.
 The grant date fair value was computed in accordance with ASC Topic 718, Compensation-Stock Compensation.
 Unlike the calculations contained in our financial statements, this calculation does not give effect to any estimate of forfeitures related to service-based vesting, but assumes that the executive will perform the requisite service for the award to vest in full.
-The assumptions we used in valuing options are described in Note 11 to our audited financial statements included in this prospectus.
+The assumptions we used in valuing options are described in note 11 to our audited financial statements included in this prospectus.